Mennatallah98/GoChaseIt/README.md

 ## Overview

-This project is the second project in Udacity Robotics Software Engineer nano degree where a robot was built and it has to follow a white ball detected by a camera using a differential drive and it is consisted of 2 packgaes : <br>
+This project is the second project in Udacity Robotics Software Engineer nano degree where a robot was built and it has to follow a white ball detected by a camera using a differential drive and it is consisted of 2 packgaes explored in the packages section.
-	&emsp; &emsp;-**my_robot**:which contains the URDF of the robot with the attached sensors  <br>
-	&emsp; &emsp;-**ball_chaser**:which contains 2 nodes one to drive the robot and the other to process the image to follow the white ball <br>

 **Keywords:** Gazebo, Ros, URDF, C++, Plugins, image processing